skysheng7/DSCI_522-001-slides/system_prompt/cursor_rule.md

 ## Prerequisites Questions

-Before starting any workflow, ALWAYS ask the user these questions in this exact order:
+Before starting any workflow, ALWAYS ask the user these questions in this exact order.
+Ask one question at a time before continue to the next question!

 ### Project Information
 1. Project Description: "📝 What is this project about?"